When to Hire Employees: Why Timing is Everything for Your Business

 • Recruit a professional management team and give them authority as cash flow grows.

-When you do come up against a problem, you’ll know whether it’s normal or abnormal for the stage of development you’re at.
-It’s normal for a baby to suck from a bottle of milk, but not for a 40-year-old!
-Similarly, in a start-up it’s usual for the owner to invent new products, but much less likely in a large corporation.
+When you come up against a problem, you’ll know whether it’s normal or abnormal for your stage.
+For example, it’s normal for a baby to suck from a bottle of milk, but not for a 40-year-old!
+Similarly, in a start-up, it’s usual for the owner to recruit generalists, but it is much less likely in a large corporation.

 Article Tags: